MSEL General Competition Rules

 1.1.
 Participants

-Students currently enrolled in their school's team and on the roster to participate in a current Middle School Esports League.
+Students currently enrolled in their school's Organization and on the roster to participate in a current Middle School Esports League.

 1.2.
 Staff

-Team Administrators are teachers or other verified and current school faculty members who oversee the operations of the school’s team and act as a point of contact between the school and MSEL Administrators.
+Organization Administrators are teachers or other verified and current school faculty members who oversee the operations of the school’s Organization and act as a point of contact between the school and MSEL Administrators.

-Students must be actively working towards graduation from the school in order to be added to the team's roster.
+Students must be actively working towards graduation from the school in order to be added to the Organization's roster.
 Part-time students may participate as long as they exclusively attend the school.
-Students who attend a middle school without a team registered with MSEL may participate on a school's team within the same district.
+Students who attend a middle school without a Organization registered with MSEL may participate on a school's Organization within the same district.

-Homeschooled students may participate on a team of a registered middle school as long as they are within the same school district.
+Homeschooled students may participate with the Organization of a registered middle school as long as they reside within the same school district.
+Homeschool groups/co-ops may form an Organization if all members of the group reside in the same state or within a 75-mile radius.

-After-school programs are permitted to form teams as long as the team represents exactly one school campus or district, and that organization does not already have a team (i.e. exactly one team per NCES ID).
+After-school programs are permitted to form Organization as long as the Organization represents exactly one school campus or district, and that organization does not already have an Organization (i.e. exactly one Organization per NCES ID).
 The after-school program must be hosted in the local region of the school district.
 Any after-school program must be able to provide a list of students, the school they represent, NCES ID, and proof of enrollment of all students upon request.

-LAN Centers may provide avenues for Middle School teams to compete in tournaments but are prohibited from organizing their own official MSEL teams.
+LAN Centers may provide avenues for Middle School Organizations to compete in tournaments but are prohibited from organizing their own official MSEL Organization.

 1.3.2.
 Rosters

-A group of students from the same Middle School team, participating in a specific game during an MSEL tournament.
+A group of students from the same Middle School Organization, participating in a specific game during an MSEL tournament.
 The size of a roster will vary depending on the tournament entered.

 1.4.
 Matches